betaflight/betaflight/docs/Board - CC3D.md

 # Flashing

 Since CleanFlight version 1.11.0 "single binary image mode" is the only way to get CleanFlight on CC3D.
+Prior the version 1.11.0 there was a possibility to use "OpenPilot Bootloader compatible image mode", which allows you to easily switch between OpenPilot and CleanFlight, please refer to documentation from releases prior to 1.11.0 for more details.

 ## Single binary image mode.